 All in all, it’s an entirely safe app and you’re going to get multiple dates from it in a short window of time.
 Just because it doesn’t make it to my top pick doesn’t mean it’s not worth checking out!

-In case you’re one of the 12 single people in existence that haven’t used Tinder yet, here’s a quick rundown.
+In case you’re one of the 12 single people in existence who don’t know how to use Tinder, here’s a quick rundown.

 Once you’ve set up your profile, you’re thrown into the mix with other guys in your area.
 You’ll pop up (seemingly) at random for women nearby, provided you meet their filter criteria like age and distance.